Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 ---
 title: Signals, Signals everywhere
-subtitle: "Or: how web development converges"
+subtitle: "Or: dawn of a new era as web frameworks converge"
 domain: software-engineering-corner.zuehlke.com
 tags: signals
 cover: